What You Need

 All your combined decorations make a colorful and welcoming site!

-Here’s a few more Thanksgiving craft ideas that are not necessarily made from nature objects, but can add to your decor.
+Here’s a few more autumn craft ideas that are not necessarily made from nature objects, but can add to your decor.
 They are great for smaller children.